Make sure you dress appropriately for court. If you have questions about your court

 Eclectic, AL 36024

-We accept money orders or a cashier’s check for the exact amount.
+We accept money orders, cashier’s check or credit/debit card for the exact amount.

 No personal checks are accepted.
 If you want a receipt back then you must enclose a self addressed stamped envelope.